-- 4. What controls the resilience, response and recovery of the CZ to perturbations such as climate and land use changes, and how can this be quantified through observations and predicted through mathematical modelling? - 5.
-How can sensing and monitoring technology, e/cyber-infrastructure and modelling methods be integrated to enable the simulation of essential terrestrial variables and forecasting for water supplies, food production, biodiversity and other major benefits for humankind? - 6.
-How can theory, data and mathematical models from the natural- and social- sciences be integrated to simulate, value, and manage Critical Zone goods and services?
+- 4. What controls the resilience, response and recovery of the CZ and its integrated geophysicalgeochemical-ecological functions to perturbations such as climate and land use changes? - 5.
+How can sensing technology, e-infrastructure and modelling be integrated for simulation and forecasting of essential terrestrial variables? - 6.
+How can theory, data and mathematical models from the natural- and social- sciences, engineering, and technology, be integrated to simulate, value, and manage Critical Zone goods and services?